jamesthesnake/PumasDocs.jl/docs/src/basics/estimation.md

-# Estimating Parameters of PuMaS Models
+# Estimating Parameters of Pumas Models

-PuMaS can use the observational data of a `Subject` or `Population` to estimate the parameters of an NLME model.
+Pumas can use the observational data of a `Subject` or `Population` to estimate the parameters of an NLME model.
 This is done by two classes of methods.
 Maximum likelihood methods find the parameters such that the observational data has the highest probability of occurring according to the chosen error distributions.
 Bayesian methods find a posterior probability distribution for the parameters to describe the chance that a parameter has a given value given the data.
-The following section describes how to fit an NLME model in PuMaS via the two methods.
+The following section describes how to fit an NLME model in Pumas via the two methods.

 ## Defining Data for Estimation